matth-adenyo/Pizza_Sales_Analysis-Power-BI/README.md

-# Pizza Sales Analysis Report
+# Pizza Sales Analysis Report (Power BI)

 ## Introduction:
 This report covers the analysis of pizza sales from January 2015 to December 2015.
-The aim of the analysis is to uncover valuable insights that will drive business growth and make data-driven decisions.
+The analysis aims to uncover valuable insights that will drive business growth and make data-driven decisions.

 ## Problem Statement:
 The pizza business has been thriving, but to sustain and enhance its growth, a deeper understanding of sales performance is needed.
 Specifically: